Facts about the animal kingdom

 Do flies wash their hands?

-Before diving into the subject, we would to clarify that flies do not have hands, they have legs.
-In fact, their legs play a very important role in their survival, since they are equipped with structures called sensilla or sensilias.
-These structures are receptors, which allow flies to fly, hunt for food, find a partner, among others.
+Before diving into the subject, we would like to clarify that flies do not have hands; they have legs.
+In fact, their legs play a very important role in their survival, as they are equipped with structures called sensilla or sensilias.
+These structures are receptors, which allow flies to fly, hunt for food, and find a partner, among other functions.
 In most insects, these receptors are located in the antennae, but in the case of flies, they are located on the legs.

 General information on flies